-When the sun's UVB rays hit the skin, they produce vitamin D, a hormone that is important for good health generally, but particularly for people with MS, because it dampens overactive immune responses and also protects brain cells.
-This is why maintaining vitamin D levels through sunlight or supplementation is a key part of the Overcoming MS Recovery Program.
+When the sun's UVB rays hit the skin it produces vitamin D - a hormone that is important for good health generally, but particularly for people with MS - because it dampens overactive immune responses and protects brain cells.
+This is why maintaining vitamin D levels through sunlight or supplementation is a key part of the OMS Program.

 But in many parts of the world, sunlight is too scarce, or UVB levels are too low, to produce enough vitamin D, so taking supplements is needed.

 The general population aged four and over should have 125 micrograms of vitamin D per day, on days where it is not possible to get enough vitamin D from the sun.
 One hundred and twenty-five micrograms is equivalent to 5,000 IU.

 However this recommended daily intake (RDI) does not take people with MS into consideration.
 If you are a PwMS you need a higher dose of vitamin D supplement to get the same effect.

 If your doctor finds that you have a vitamin D deficiency, then they may recommend that you take a daily vitamin D supplement of 5,000-10,000 IU to get the level of vitamin D in your blood back up to 150-225 nmol/L (60-90ng/mL).
 The risk of overdosing on vitamin D is rare, and there is a considerable window of safety, with toxic levels only being a concern over 400nmol/L (160ng/ml) in most people.

 Not only has lack of vitamin D been linked to increased risk of getting MS, but for PwMS vitamin D offers numerous benefits.
 These include boosting the immune system, lessening the severity and frequency of MS symptoms and lengthening the time it takes to progress from relapsing-remitting multiple sclerosis to the secondary-progressive phase.